NUWCDIVNPT/stig-manager/docs/installation-and-setup/reverse-proxy.rst

 Reverse Proxy or Kubernetes Ingress Controller for mTLS/CAC Authentication
 -----------------------------------------------------------------------------------------

 STIG Manager supports native TLS connections without requiring a reverse proxy.
 You can configure HTTPS directly in the application using environment variables.
-See the <Environment Variables> beginning with `STIGMAN_API_TLS_*` in the documentation for details on enabling native TLS.
+See the :ref:`Environment Variables` beginning with ``STIGMAN_API_TLS_*`` in the documentation for details on enabling native TLS.

 A reverse proxy or Kubernetes Ingress Controller is still required for: